The Office of Student Activities supports student leaders in managing their clubs and hosting events that will impact the student body.

 One night a week we will be screening a film from around the world.
 Afterward, we will discuss and talk about the film.
 We love movie recommendations for anything you would want to watch!

-The Bard Disabled Student Union (BDSU) is a social justice club dedicated to helping build community among disabled students and improve accessibility across the Bard College campus.
-This club is for any student on campus looking to explore their identity as a disabled person.
-We are inclusive of physical and mental disabilities, diagnosed or not.
+The Bard Disabled Student Union (BDSU) is dedicated to building community and advocacy among disabled students.
+We are concerned with promoting disability justice through a combination of building support networks and advocating for structural changes.
+Everyone is welcome, including non-disabled allies.
 We hope that by building community and access, all students at Bard can learn and feel comfortable at the school.

 We are the local chapter of Students for Justice in Palestine, an organization that works in solidarity with the Palestinian people to oppose the Israeli occupation through boycotts, divestment, sanctions, and various forms of civil disobedience and nonviolent protest.
 On campus, we work towards furthering education on Palestinian justice issues and standing in solidarity with others affected by colonization and occupation.

 CodeRed aims to address the need for free and available period products for all.
-We provide tampons and pads in the bathrooms of most of campus and are working towards providing more environmentally sustainable products for free as well
+We provide tampons and pads in the bathrooms of most of campus and are working towards providing more environmentally sustainable products for free as well, including organic pads and tampons and free menstrual cups.

 Election@Bard is a nonpartisan voting initiative sponsored by the Andrew Goodman Foundation and The Center for Civic Engagement.
 The group works on all things relating to voting at Bard-- including voter registration, education and engagement.